moderndatacompany/dataos.info/docs/resources/workflow/creating_a_workflow.md

 ## Structure of a Workflow YAML File

-### Configuring the Resource Section
+### **Configuring the Resource Properties**

 A Workflow is a type of resource in DataOS.
 The first step in building a Workflow involves setting up the Resource Section.
-Below is the YAML configuration for the Resource Section:
+Below is the YAML configuration for the Resource Properties:
 ```yaml
 name: my-workflow # Resource (or Workflow) Name
 version: v1 # Resource Manifest-Version